Last updated on July 4, 2023 by Wandering our World

 - Campers should be vigilant to avoid disturbing wildlife such as deer, capercaillie, and grouse.

 - When wild camping in Inverness, do not light fires as wild fires are a danger.
-It is recommended to use a stove or storm cooker.
+Instead it may be worth looking at using a stove or storm cooker – but check local laws first to see if they’re allowed.
 The Swedish brand Trangia make great camping storm cookers that are safe and virtually indestructible.

 - Take any rubbish with you, and leave your camping spot exactly the way you found it.